Salute to Graduates of African Heritage

 Community Service Awards

-Presented by Deatra Ashley, Administrative Assistant to the Dean, School of Business
+Presented by Deatra Ashley, Assistant to the Dean, School of Business

 Staff Awardee: Bobby RayShae Shirden, NJCU Housekeeping Staff, Facilities and Construction Management